Josef Newgarden: Team Penske (2017–present)

 Newgarden had a challenging 2023 season.
-He recorded two victories during the first half of the season - including his first win in the Indianapolis 500, where he passed Marcus Ericsson on the final lap, after a controversial late-race red flag.
-Although Newgarden managed to sweep the double header at Iowa for another season of three or more wins, he struggled throughout the season on road and street circuits, recording only one podium finish on a road or street course by the end of the season.
-A rare crash at Gateway while leading took Newgarden out of the championship hunt with two races to go, and after an early retirement at Laguna Seca, he finished fifth in the 2023 IndyCar Series.
+It started off positive with two victories during the first half of the season - including his first win in the Indianapolis 500, where he passed Marcus Ericsson on the final lap, after a controversial late-race red flag.
+Although Newgarden managed to sweep the double header at Iowa for another season of three or more wins, he struggled throughout the season on road and street circuits, recording only one podium finish on a road or street course.
+While leading at Gateway, he experienced a rare crash which took Newgarden out of the championship hunt with two races to go.
+Then, after an early retirement at Laguna Seca, he finished fifth in the 2023 IndyCar Series.

-Newgarden started 2024 with a pole position at St. Petersburg, but had his victory stripped after Team Penske violated push-to-pass regulations.
+Newgarden started 2024 strong with a pole position at St. Petersburg, but had his victory stripped away after Team Penske was penalized for violating push-to-pass regulations.
 Newgarden rebounded by winning the 108th Indy 500, achieving back to back Indy 500 victories.
-Newgarden became the first consecutive winner of the Indy 500 since Helio Castroneves 22 years ago, also driving for Team Penske.
+Newgarden became the first consecutive winner of the Indy 500 since Helio Castroneves had done the same thing 22 years earlier, also driving for Team Penske.

-Newgarden started the 2025 with a third-place finish at St. Petersburg.
-During qualifying for the 2025 Indianapolis 500, both Newgarden and his teammate, Will Power, failed inspections because of modified attenuators on the cars.
-The drivers were ordered to start at the rear of the field for the race; the drivers' team strategists were initially suspended for the remainder of the Indy 500, but were later fired following the scandal.
-Both entries also forfeited their qualification points and were fined $100,000.
-During the race, Newgarden worked his way up to sixth place before retiring on lap 135 due to a fuel pressure problem, ending his chances of a three-peat.
-After an-up-and-down season, with very-few podiums and poles, Newgarden won at his home race at Nashville.
+Newgarden started the 2025 season with a third-place finish at St. Petersburg.
+During qualifications for the 2025 Indianapolis 500, both Newgarden and his teammate, Will Power, failed inspections because of modified attenuators on the cars.
+The drivers were ordered to start at the rear of the field for the prestigious event.
+The drivers' team strategists were initially suspended for the remainder of the Indy 500; later on they were fired.
+Both drivers also forfeited their qualification points and were fined $100,000.
+During the Indy 500, Newgarden worked his way up to sixth place before retiring on lap 135 due to a fuel pressure problem, ending his chances of a three-peat.
+After a roller- coaster season that saw very few podiums and poles, Newgarden finally won at his home race in Nashville.